 - Pass the gauze to the other cheek in the same way.

-- Focus on the jaw starting from the earlobe up to the chin.
-Do the same movement from the other ear, always up to the chin.
+- Focus on the jaw starting from the earlobe and ending at the chin.
+Do the same movement from the other ear.

 - Swipe the gauze over the upper lip from the bridge of the nose down.